kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 ###Step 8 - Deploying the Greengrass Group

-Now that you have the core running, let’s deploy our group to the device.
+Now that you have the core running, deploy our group to the device.

 On your group management page, click on Deployments